Generalized Out-of-Distribution Detection: A Survey: Methodologies from Other Sub-tasks

-\keypoint{Sensory \vs.~Semantic AD} Sensory and semantic AD both consider the normality as homogeneous, even though there might be multiple categories in the normal data.
-Solutions to semantic AD are mostly applicable to sensory AD problems.
-In particular, sensory AD problems can benefit from methods that focus on lower-level features (\eg flow-based and hidden feature-based), local representations, and frequency-based methods (\cf Section~\ref{sec:ad_frequency}).
+\keypoint{Discussion: Sensory \emph{vs} Semantic AD} Sensory and semantic AD approaches assume the normal data as homogeneous, despite the presence of multiple categories within it.
+While semantic AD methods are mainly applicable to sensory AD problems, the latter can benefit from techniques that focus on lower-level features (e.g., flow-based and hidden feature-based), local representations, and frequency-based methods.
+Although current OOD detection tasks mostly focus on semantic shift, the method for Sensory AD might be especially helpful for far OOD detection, like ImageNet \vs Texture dataset.

-\keypoint{Theoretical Analysis} In addition to algorithmic development, several works provided theoretical analysis on AD and one-class ND.
-In \cite{pac18icml}, a clean set of ID and a mixed set of ID/OOD are constructed with identical sample sizes.
-A PAC-style finite sample guarantee is achieved for a certain probability of detecting a certain portion of anomalies with the minimum number of false alarms.
-Furthermore, in~\cite{bound21icml}, a generalization error bound is provided for PU learning methods in semi-supervised AD.
+\keypoint{Discussion: Theoretical Analysis} In addition to algorithmic development, theoretical analysis of AD and one-class ND has also been provided in some works.
+For instance, \cite{pac18icml} constructs a clean set of ID and a mixed set of ID/OOD with identical sample sizes, achieving a PAC-style finite sample guarantee for detecting a certain portion of anomalies with the minimum number of false alarms.
+All these works could be beneficial to the theoretical works of OOD detection.

-\keypoint{Anomaly Detection \vs. Outlier Detection} If we model the test samples and training samples altogether, the AD problem will be transformed into an OD problem, and therefore the transductive approaches in Section~\ref{sec:outlier} are also applicable.
-However, this method requires all training data to estimate test abnormality, which greatly increases the storage burden and computational complexity.
-Therefore, we do not include these methods in this part, but leave it to Section~\ref{sec:outlier}.